 106The evolution of the shapes of initially spheroidal voids under non-hydrostatic loads has been the subject of studies by mean-field type methods, compare Kailasam et al. (2000).
 Such models use the assumption that initially spherical pores will stay ellipsoids throughout the deformation history, which axisymmetric cell analysis (Gărăjeu et al., 2000) has shown to be an excellent approximation for axisymmetric tensile load cases.
-For compressive loading, however, initially spherical pores may evolve into markedly different shapes and contact between the walls of pores tends to play an increasing role as the voids as their volume fraction is more and more reduced (Segurado et al., 2002b).
-Void size effects (Tvergaard, 1996) and void coalescence (Faleskog and Shih, 1997) introduce additional complexity into studies of the ductile damage and failure of metals.
+For compressive loading, however, initially spherical pores may evolve into markedly different shapes and contact between the walls of pores tends to play an increasing role as the void volume fraction is more and more reduced (Segurado et al., 2002b).

-strain the effective stiffness under compression typically rises sharply, the cellular structure having collapsed to such an extent that many cell walls or struts are in contact and the void volume fraction has decreased dramatically.
+plastic hinges, elastic as well as plastic buckling, and brittle failure of struts and cells walls play major roles, especially under compressive loading.
+For compression-dominated load cases this regime tends to give rise to a stress plateau on the macroscale, which underlies the favorable energy absorption properties of many cellular materials.
+At some elevated strain the effective stiffness under compression typically rises sharply, the cellular structure having collapsed to such an extent that many cell walls or struts are in contact and the void volume fraction has decreased dramatically.
 No comparable behavior is present under tensile or shear loading.